BugBunny/APCplot/README.md

 ## Plot age-period-cohort rates on a grid of equilateral triangles using R

 ### APCplot
-Function that tortures Martin Smith's *Ternary* package <https://github.com/ms609/Ternary/> into drawing age-period-cohort (APC) plots of a set of rates (i.e. surface) using a triangular grid.
+Function that tortures Martin Smith's *Ternary* package <https://github.com/ms609/Ternary/> into drawing age-period-cohort (APC) plots of a set of rates (i.e. a Lexis surface) using a triangular grid.
 It can produce the following plots:
 1. Plots of the rates or of the trend in them i.e. the ratios of the rates for successive periods (`change_in_rates = TRUE`).
 2. Plot the log measures or the untransformed rates/ratios (`log_rates = FALSE`).